 Founded in 2009 by two former Facebook employees, Adam D’Angelo and Charlie Cheever, Quora is a questions and answered powered social media network with an estimated valuation of $2 billion.

-With an estimated valuation of $1.8 billion, Quora is growing at a 3 digit growth rate.
-The sole motive of Quora is to generate the database of high quality answers to questions asked by millions of its users.
+The startup still is growing at a 3 digit growth rate with the sole motive to generate the database of high-quality answers to questions asked by millions of its users.

 Started in 2009, Quora initially had no revenue earning source and actually survived on the venture capital it raised in the 4 rounds of fundings.
 Nevertheless, its valuation kept on increasing and Quora was valued at around $1.8 billion after its series D funding of $85 million.

 Just like any portal with a huge database of users and their interests, Quora has started earning money through advertisements.
 Started as a beta test by showing advertisements from limited advertisers, advertisements are now a lot more common on Quora.

 Quora has tried to incorporate ads in its revenue model better than others as it focuses on relevant ads from relevant advertisers.
 Ads are incorporated within the Quora revenue model so well that they look like a part of it.